-- 8. It was reported to the Panel and Board in July that there had been an overall decrease in the quality and timeliness of the annual returns provided by employers.
-However this did not prevent the valuation data being submitted to the Fund Actuary on time and because most queries have now been resolved, it has not impacted on the valuation results for individual employers. - 9.
+- 9. It was reported to the Panel and Board in July that there had been an overall decrease in the quality and timeliness of the annual returns provided by employers.
+The team has been working with employers to try understand any specific issues that may have arisen. - 10.
 During the annual return process, employers are measured for timeliness, financial control and data quality.
-Any Scheme Employer who is highlighted as a concern, or who has a red rating for data quality, is required to complete a data validation exercise to confirm that the membership data we hold for the current year is up to date and correct. - 10.
-A breakdown of employer performance is shown below but in summary: - No employer was red across all criteria - 154 employers (45%) were green across all criteria (44% in 2020/21) - 1 employer had two of the three criteria as red (same in 2020/21 though a different employer) - 67 employers are rated as red in one or more areas and will therefore require an annual performance letter to be sent to them.
-62 of these had major data quality issues and will therefore be asked to undertake a data validation exercise.
-This compares to 44 employers rated red in one or more areas in 2020/21 - The total number of data queries was 2,354 (4% of total membership).
-This compares with 1,649 in 2020/21 (3% of membership).
-Three employers account for the majority of the increase in queries.
+Any Scheme Employer who is highlighted as a concern, or who has a red rating for data quality, is required to complete a data validation exercise to confirm that the membership data we hold for the current year is up to date and correct.
+80 employers have received a letter asking them to complete a data validation exercise by 31 December 2023. - 11.
+A chart of employer performance for the 2023 annual return process is shown below but in summary: - Only 5 out of the 11 largest employers (more than 500 employees) were rated green for data quality - 81 employers were benchmarked with 'major data quality issues' (red rating) - o 67 of these employers are schools (including academies) - 57 of these use an external payroll provider